aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-versioning.md

         - helper contracts
         - requested permissions

-    - The `metadata` URI such as the
+    - The release and build `metadata` URIs such as the

       - change of

         - the plugin setup ABI
-        - the plugin UI
+        - the plugin UI components
+        - the plugin description